 Progressive Retinal Atrophy (PRA)

-PRA is a congenital eye disease (genetic) with a late onset that affects several breeds including the Airedale.
+PRA is a congenital eye disease (genetic) with a late-onset that affects several breeds including the Airedale.
 It is a result of the degeneration of the photoreceptor cells of the retina (rod and cone), which provokes peripheral vision loss and night blindness.

 Therefore, it is important to take your dog for ocular inspection when it becomes 1.5 years old because most breeds develop it at such age.
 Your veterinarian will perform an Electroretinogram, which is one of the most effective methods for diagnosing ocular diseases such as PRA.
-Nonetheless, may develop it later at 3-5 years old.
+Nonetheless, it may develop it later at 3-5 years old.

 Unfortunately, PRA does not have a treatment nor cure, and it will provoke vision loss until it reaches absolute blindness.
 Early diagnosis will help you to cope with the issue better, and luckily, it does not cause pain.

 An umbilical hernia is the result of the incomplete closure of the umbilical ring when your puppy is born.
 It often looks like a swelling beneath the skin, and it becomes noticeable when your pup barks, stands up or strains.

 Fortunately, most umbilical hernias do not cause problems.
 However, in very extreme cases, the hernia can trap the intestines or tissues and strangulate them.
 But such cases are the exception to the rule.

 The only way to treat an umbilical hernia is with surgery.
 The veterinarian will remove the scars and then will proceed to close the defect with sutures.